keleko34/pikantny/README.md

 Event object
 ============
-The event object that is passed to each of these fired events allow for similiar functionality as that of a standard DOM event listener
+The event object that is passed to each of these fired events allow for similar functionality as that of a standard DOM event listener

 #### event.preventDefault()
 When called from a pre DOM update event, this method can be used to prevent the DOM from updating